-First, use special potting mix, a watering can with a fine nozzle and a fertilizer specific to bonsai trees.
+First, use a special potting mix, a watering can with a fine nozzle, and a fertilizer specific to bonsai trees.

 Remember that bonsai grow best in little soil that is slightly mounded.
 Make sure not to blow off the dry soil when you water.